gigasquid/clojure-mxnet/README.md

 A clojure package to the MXNet Deep Learning library

-## We've joined the Apache MXNet project
+## We've joined the Apache MXNet project!

 We are very happy to have joined the [Apache MXNet (Incubutating) project](https://github.com/apache/incubator-mxnet)!
 We look forward to growing MXNet and Clojure together there.

-Please head on over to that github repo and check out the Clojure package README in `contrib/clojure-package`.
+Please head on over to that github repo and check out the Clojure package README in the [contrib/clojure-package](https://github.com/apache/incubator-mxnet/tree/master/contrib/clojure-package).

+If you would like to open an issue or PR, please do so at the main MXNet repo - thanks!

 ### Join us